Citation, DOI & article data

 Patients present with painless hematemesis.

-On a contrast swallow study, there may be a leak of contrast.
+On a Barium swallow study, they may be undetectable2.

 A mucosal laceration without transmural perforation is likely to be occult on CT.
 However, CT images of the esophagus many occasionally show evidence of hemorrhage or foci of extraluminal gas at a site of mucosal injury 2.